Made in Space, Inc.: History

 On 21 September 2014 at 1:52 a.m.
 EDT (05:52 UTC), Made In Space's Zero-G printer was launched from Cape Canaveral, Florida to the ISS on board SpaceX CRS-4.
 On 17 November 2014, astronaut Barry "Butch" Wilmore unpacked the 3D printer from its launch packaging.
 On 24 November 2014 at approximately 1:28 p.m.
 PST, Made In Space successfully printed the first part ever manufactured in space.
-On 11 December 2014, Made In Space's the printer's first functional application was announced: a buckle developed by NASA astronaut Yvonne Cagle.
+On 11 December 2014, Made In Space's printer's first functional application was announced: a buckle developed by NASA astronaut Yvonne Cagle.
 This buckle is part of exercise equipment to assist with the reduction of muscle loss in zero gravity environments.

 On 12 December 2014, the Cooper Hewitt, Smithsonian Design Museum re-opened after three years of renovation.
 Made In Space's 3D printer was one of their re-opening exhibits at the "Tools: Extending Our Reach" exhibit area.
 The Zero-G printer was featured along with replicas of 13 of the first 21 objects printed in space and a replica of the plate affixed to the printer, which was created by Jon Lomberg, the artist who designed Voyager's Golden Record.

 On 17 December 2014, the first uplinked tool, a ratchet, was manufactured on the ISS.
 All of the other items previously manufactured were printed before launch, and the files were available via an SD card launched along with the printer.
 The ratchet files were uplinked from the Made In Space office to the ISS space station.
 The ratchet took four hours to print.

 On 27 September 2018, the company announced an agreement with local government to open its European subsidiary in Luxembourg.
 Made In Space Europe will work on the development of a low-cost modular robotic arm for in-space applications.

 On 17 January 2020, Florida governor Ron DeSantis announced the company's corporate headquarters would be relocating from Mountain View, California to Jacksonville, Florida.
 The headquarters relocation and expansion effort will involve more than US$3 million in new capital investment for Jacksonville.